Laminaria: Medical

-A laminaria stick may be used to slowly dilate the cervix to induce labor and delivery, or for surgical procedures including abortions or to facilitate the placement of an intrauterine device.
+A laminaria stick may be used to slowly dilate the cervix to induce labor, or for surgical procedures including abortions or to facilitate the placement of an intrauterine device.
 The stick is made up of a bundle of dried and compressed laminaria that expands as water is absorbed.

 Laminaria is a source of the relatively rare element, iodine, which is commonly used to promote thyroid health.

-Certain carbohydrates such as mannitol, laminarin, and alginate can be extracted from laminaria.
-Mannitol is used to decrease high intraocular pressure, and to lower excessive intracranial pressure.
-Laminarin has two forms, soluble and insoluble.
-The soluble form of Laminarin has high antitumor activity, can be used in the treatment of antibiotic-resistant nosocomial infections, can aid in normalizing enteric metabolism, helps to improve enzymatic processes of the intestine and does not possess antigenic or pyrogenic properties.
-Laminarin continues to be of active study in today's medical field.

 Food

 Various species of Laminaria have been used for food purposes since ancient times wherever humans have encountered them.
 Typically, the prepared parts, usually the blade, are consumed either immediately after boiling in broth or water, or consumed after drying.
 The greater proportion of commercial cultivation is for algin, iodine, and mannitol, which are used in a range of industrial applications.
 In South Korea it is processed into a sweetmeat known as laminaria jelly, in other countries it is also used in fresh salad form, which is also canned for preservation for deliverу and selling purposes in other regions.
 Many countries produce and consume laminaria products, the largest being China.